 Care model development to support people with dementia at home To support people with dementia living at home, it is indispensable to care Behavioral and Psychological Symptoms of Dementia (BPSD) as it is experienced by 90% of them.
 Being commissioned by Tokyo, we are working on to introduce highly-appreciated BPSD Care Program from Sweden.
 We aim to contribute to the dementia-related policies in Tokyo and improve the quality of dementia care through scientific verification of effectiveness with RCT.

 Introduction of Sweden BPSD Care Program

+Nursing Care Insurance Service Center: 45

+Nurse/care staff: 98

 World's first efficacy verification through RCT